 At any one time, the team at CIRM oversees the organization of around 100 large conferences and research schools, as scientific calendars are planned on average two years before events take place.
 These workshops, where new advances are made and new ideas are discussed, focus on all areas of mathematics and involve the scientific and economic sectors that benefit from mathematical research and developments.

 To advertize events widely and share crucial information for a successful running of the events, CIRM has chosen to focus on a very professional presentation of each event through the use of dedicated webpages in French and English.
 This increases communication on all our activities and ensures that organizers are offered quality tools to advertize their event.

-Mini websites are linked to CIRM's general website through its calendars of events.
+Events webpages are linked to CIRM's general websites (in French / in English) through the calendars of events.
 Furthermore, the international coordinator makes sure information is posted on international platforms such as the AMS calendar, ERCOM calendar, EMS website, etc.

 To generate a fully international environment at all levels, Cirm also insists on the fact that events with a large international outreach should have an international organizing team.
 It also strongly encourages Jean-Morlet Chair holders to look for co-funding from abroad and this has been successful with sponsorship from the National Science Foundation, the Clay Mathematics Institute, the European Mathematical Society, CRSNG Canada, etc.

 Created in 2013, this Chair was named to honour the memory of Jean Morlet, an engineer who worked on the discovery of the theory of wavelets - a tool that was used to later develop the JPEG 2000 standard, among many other developments.
 Morlet worked with a group of scientists, some of them based in Marseille and many meetings of the group took place at Luminy.
-This programme has quite a precise and demanding road map, with a range of compulsory events to be organized.
+This programme has quite a precise and demanding road map, with a range of compulsory events to organize.
 It has met with great international success.
 Sixteen semesters have already been awarded and selection takes place two years before the start of a semester.